-XM[TM] Satellite Radio Antenna System
+XM[TM] Satellite Radio Antenna System (Roof or Trunk Mounted)

 The XM[TM] Satellite Radio antenna is located on the roof or on the trunk lid of your vehicle.
 Keep this antenna clear of snow and ice build up for clear radio reception.